BSBO

 Building collisions are a leading cause of bird fatality during migration in North America, estimated to kill 550 million birds each year.
 So, in Toledo we began by partnering with the Ohio Bird Conservation Initiative (OBCI) to encourage Toledo and Lucas County officials to become part of OBCI’s statewide “Ohio Lights Out” program.
 This program helps tall buildings downtown to turn off upper-story and decorative lighting during the spring and fall migration seasons.

-As of this writing, the Lucas County Commissioners and the County Sustainability Commission already have endorsed the BSBO Bird-safe / Birder-friendly initiative through a resolution that passed unanimously on March 27.
-We expect Toledo City Council to pass the resolution, as well.
+The Lucas County Commissioners and the County Sustainability Commission already have endorsed the BSBO Bird-safe / Birder-friendly initiative through a resolution that passed unanimously on March 27.
+On May 22, 2018, Toledo City Council unanimously passed a similar resolution to reduce the number of bird fatalities that take place in Ohio each year during peak spring and fall migratory periods.

 Bird-safe / Birder-friendly Oak Harbor